TheGreatestJambon/amazon-python-bot/README.md

 # amazon-python-bot
-This is a rudimentary python bot designed to take a product URL, max price and sign in details and check out the PS5 (Or other products) when it becomes available.
+This is a rudimentary python3 bot created within the PyCharm IDE, which is designed to take a product URL, max price and sign in details and check out the PS5 (Or other products) when it becomes available.

 Why is it rudimentary?